 Instructor: Prof. Janice T. Searleman

-are encouraged to work on the laboratory projects in teams of two.
-The projects
+however, you are encouraged to work on the programming projects in teams

 Tentative Course Outline: